saleemullahkhansaleem/goforgreenrevolution/README.md

 ## About

-Go for Green Revolution (GGR) Pvt Limited bridges the gap between nature's resources and industry demands, delivering minerals that meet high standards of quality and sustainability.
-This project serves as Go for Green Revolution (GGR) Pvt Limited's digital platform, showcasing their services, values, and commitment to bringing the mountains' resources closer to their clients.
+Go for Green Revolution (GGR) Pvt.
+Ltd. bridges the gap between nature's resources and industry demands, delivering minerals that meet high standards of quality and sustainability.
+This project serves as Go for Green Revolution (GGR) Pvt.
+Ltd.'s digital platform, showcasing their services, values, and commitment to bringing the mountains' resources closer to their clients.

 ### Website URL